larryflorio/LarryBot2/docs/project/current-state.md

 ---
 title: Current Project State
 description: Comprehensive overview of LarryBot2 current state and capabilities
-last_updated: 2025-06-30
+last_updated: 2025-07-02
 ---

 # Current Project State 📊

 > **Breadcrumbs:** [Home](../../README.md) > [Project](README.md) > Current State

-This document provides a comprehensive overview of the current state of LarryBot2 as of June 30, 2025.
+This document provides a comprehensive overview of the current state of LarryBot2 as of July 2, 2025.

 ## 🎯 Project Overview